adityawanere/aws-terraform/README.md

      - Initialize Terraform in the `infra/` directory.
      - Check formatting and validate the configuration.
-     - Create a Terraform plan and apply it automatically to create or update
+     - Create a Terraform plan and apply it automatically to create or update AWS resources.

 5. **Build and push the React app using the workflow:**

-   - The GitHub Actions workflow will build your React app and upload the latest build artifacts to S3.
-   - It will build a Docker image, tag it with the version and "latest", and push both tags to ECR for versioning and container deployment.
+   - The GitHub Actions workflow will build your React app, create a Docker image, and push it to ECR for versioning and deployment.
-   - The workflow saves the Docker image as a tar file and uploads it to S3 (`latest-builds/react-app-latest.tar`) for backup and portability.
-   - The app version is automatically incremented and committed to `version.json` on each
+   - The app version is automatically incremented and committed to `version.json` on each build.

 6. **Deploy the latest build to the EC2 instance:**

-   - The GitHub Actions workflow will remotely execute deployment scripts via AWS SSM to update the EC2 instance with the latest build.
+   - The GitHub Actions workflow will remotely execute deployment scripts via AWS SSM to update the EC2 instance.
-   - It retrieves required parameters (EC2 instance ID, ECR registry URL, ECR repo name) from AWS SSM.
-   - It generates a pre-signed S3 URL for the latest Docker image tar file and injects runtime parameters into the deployment script.
-   - The deployment script is sent and executed on the EC2 instance using AWS SSM, pulling the latest build and
+   - The deployment script pulls the latest Docker image from ECR and restarts the app container.

 ## Customization

 - Modify Terraform files in the `infra/` directory to adjust AWS infrastructure.
 - Edit shell scripts in the `scripts/` directory for custom provisioning and deployment logic.
-- Update workflow YAML files in `.github/workflows/` for
+- Update workflow YAML files in `.github/workflows/` for CI/CD changes.

 ## Troubleshooting